Self-Hosted Docker Installation Guide

 docker compose up -d

-4. Open the portal — Navigate to your SERVER_URL and register.
-The first user becomes the account owner.
+Then open your SERVER_URL and register — the first user becomes the account owner.

 1. Download the compose file